Bivariate Correlation in R

 - mapping = aes(color = children_fac): Move the list in upper = list().
 We only want the computation stacked by group in the upper part of the graph.

-We can summarize the function in the table below:
+We can summarize all the Correlation functions in R in the table below:

 cor(dfx2, method = "pearson")